Uncomfortable Oxford

-Uncomfortable Oxford is a social enterprise and tour guide organisation operating in the city of Oxford, England.
+Uncomfortable Oxford [C.I.C] is a social enterprise and tour guide organisation based Oxford, England.
+Most of their tours are run by post-graduate students belonging to University of Oxford.

 Founded in 2018 by Oxford University DPhil history students, the goal of the tours was to highlight the history of imperialism, gender and class inequalities within the city.
 The organisation also creates podcasts, blog articles, runs workshops and outreach programs, and hosts public lectures.
-In 2019 Uncomfortable Oxford received a High Commendation from the Vice Chancellor's Social Impact Awards for "exceptional achievement and commitment to positive social change", for which it was awarded with funding from the AHRC-TORCH which was awarded by The Oxford Centre for the Research in the Humanities.

-In 2022 a new branch was founded in Cambridge called Uncomfortable Cambridge.
+In 2022 a second branch was founded in Cambridge called Uncomfortable Cambridge.
+Then in 2023 a branch in York was founded called Uncomfortable York.